jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   - **occasional transaction or activity** means—
     (a) an occasional transaction:
     (b) an occasional activity
+  - **online casino gambling** has the same meaning as in section 5 of the Online Casino Gambling Act 2026
+  - **online casino operator** has the same meaning as operator in section 5 of the Online Casino Gambling Act 2026
   - **ordering institution** —
     (a) means any person who has been instructed by a person (the payer) to electronically transfer funds controlled by the payer to a person (the payee) who may or may not be the payer on the basis that the transferred funds will be made available to the payee by a beneficiary institution; and
     (b) includes a person declared by regulations to be an ordering institution for the purposes of this Act; but